Summer Program – Registration opens January 15, 2019

 Week 3: July 28-31, 2019

 Please click the link below to begin the application process to be considered for the UMaine Pulp & Paper Foundation Consider Engineering Program for High School Juniors.
-This program is for students who have completed their Junior year and will be Seniors in the Fall of 2018.
-The Application deadline is May 1, 2018.
+Students are eligible to apply if they are currently in their Junior year and will be Seniors in the Fall of 2019.
+The Application deadline is April 22, 2019.

 After registering on Eventbrite you will be asked to submit: